tststs/atom-ternjs/README.md

 ## Installation

 Configure your project
-* Open any JavaScript file from within you project
+* Open any JavaScript file from within your project
 * Navigate to Packages -> Atom Ternjs -> Configure project
 * The config view appears.
 * Hit "Save & Restart Server" to create/update the .tern-project file